-Fashion has historically not catered to men.
-But with more sustainable shopping options than ever, it’s never been easier to curate a stylish, ethical wardrobe.
+Men’s fashion has long been the Ken to Barbie’s ever-widening closet of outfit options.
+But with more sustainable shopping options than ever, it’s never been easier to curate a stylish, ethical men’s wardrobe.

 Sustainability is the practice of maintaining balance and not over-utilising available resources.
 This means that when it comes to sustainable fashion, it refers to not only the manufacturing process but the materials used and the process that goes not sourcing them.
 It is a holistic approach to eco-friendly living and aims to assist in preserving your planet for future generations.